Mirror symmetry and Fukaya categories of singular hypersurfaces: Introduction

 \begin{restatable}{theorem}{mainthm}(Derived Kn\"orrer Periodicity) Suppose that $X$ is a smooth affine variety with an embedding $X \to \CC^N$ inducing a Stein structure on $X$, and suppose $f:X \to \CC$ is the restriction of a polynomial function on $\CC^N$.
 If $f$ has a single critical fiber $f\inv(0)$ then for sufficiently small $t\neq 0$ there is a quasiequivalence of $A_{\infty}$-categories

 \end{restatable}

-Here $D^{\pi}$ is used to denote the idempotent-completion of the twisted complexes; we expect that this result should also hold before taking idempotent-completions, though our proof relies on this step.
-The hypotheses could almost certainly be weakened, but they suffice for applications to mirror symmetry.
+Here $D^{\pi}$ is used to denote the idempotent-completion of the twisted complexes; we expect that this result does not hold without taking idempotent-completions.
+The geometric hypotheses could almost certainly be weakened, but they suffice for applications to mirror symmetry.

 Note that this is a \textit{different} form of `suspension' or `periodicity' for an LG model from that usually considered in singularity theory (compare \cite{suspending}).

 The results above need not be limited to singular hypersurfaces.
 For singular complete intersections, we can make the definition: